badduck32/LOVE2D-Android-project-manager/README.md

 # Love2d Android Manager of Projects
-A small project manager to quickly build and test your LÖVE2D projects on Android.
+A small project manager to quickly test your LÖVE2D projects on Android.